 Automobile accident cases present these issues:

-A. Accident Scene At the moment of the accident the police report and ambulance report, if any, must be collected immediately.
-These documents contain crucial information regarding the circumstances of accident as well as important insurance and medical information.
+A. Accident Scene.
+At the moment of the accident, the police report and ambulance report, if any, must be collected immediately.
+These documents contain crucial information regarding the circumstances of accidents as well as important insurance and medical information.

 - All reasonable and necessary medical and rehabilitative expenses.
 This includes hospitals, professional fees, nursing care, occupational and vocational rehabilitation, and modifications of a home or vehicle for a handicapped person.

 - Wage loss or loss of earnings from a job.
 This can be collected from one’s own insurance company for up to 3 years.

 - Replacement services.
 In Michigan, automobile insurance policies pay up to $20.00 per day, for 3 years, for expenses an injured person experiences in obtaining services in the home such as babysitting, housekeeping, transportation, and yard work.